Share

 The CCB holds all payments until claims filed within the same 90-day window are resolved, then distributes proportionally.
 If total valid claims exceed the bond limit, each claimant receives a proportional share.
 File promptly - the bond amount is finite.

-Last updated: February 2026.
-Information sourced from the Oregon CCB Consumer Protection page.
-Not legal advice — consult a licensed Oregon attorney for advice specific to your situation.
+Last updated: June 2026.
+Information sourced from the Oregon CCB Consumer Protection page and the official Oregon CCB + DFR Homeowner Webinar.
+Not legal advice - consult a licensed Oregon attorney for advice specific to your situation.

 Check the Bond First